(Obeisance unto the Moon of Godruma)

 tāhāra uddhāra lāgi tomāra yatana

-“You endeavour to deliver the those who walk on the paths of karma and jñāna.
+“You endeavour to deliver those who travel on the paths of karma and jñāna.

 sei sei pathikera maṅgala cintiyā

-“Thinking of the benefit of those who walk on these paths, You have created the path of indirect bhakti.
+“Thinking of the benefit of those who travel on these paths, You have created the path of indirect bhakti.
 (13)

 (13) By following the practice of varṇāśrama one pleases Hari.
 In this way the path of karma is an indirect path to bhakti.